Jefferies R1, Puttagunta H1, Olynyk J1,2, Krishnan A3, Irish A1, Swaminathan R1

 1Fiona Stanley Hospital, Murdoch, Australia, 2Edith Cowan University, Joondalup, Australia, 3Sir Charles Gairdner Hospital, Nedlands, Australia

-Aim: To elucidate the role of mTOR inhibitors on anaemia, iron homeostasis and hepcidin production in stable renal transplant recipients (RTR).
+Aim: To elucidate the role of mTOR inhibitors on iron, hepcidin and erythropoietin-mediated regulation of hemopoiesis in stable renal transplant recipients (RTR).

-Methods: A single centre prospective case-control study of 27 adult RTRs with stable allograft function at least one year post transplant was conducted between 2016-2019.
-RTRs were on stable mTOR dosing (cases, 12/27[44%]) or stable tacrolimus dosing (controls, 15/27[56%]).
-Baseline demographics, full blood count, renal function, iron studies, hepcidin-25, Interleukin-6 (IL-6) and erythropoietin (EPO) levels were performed.
+Methods: We conducted a single centre prospective case-control study of 26 adult RTR with stable allograft function.
+RTR received stable mTOR dosing (cases, 11/26[42%]) or stable tacrolimus dosing (controls, 15/26[58%]).
+Baseline demographics, full blood count, renal function, iron studies, hepcidin-25, Interleukin-6 (IL-6) and erythropoietin (EPO) levels were determined.

 Reece Jefferies is currently in his final year of basic physician training at Fiona Stanley Hospital in Perth with a keen interest in transplant medicine.
 He is applying for advanced training in respiratory medicine with the aim of pursuing a career in the field of advanced lung disease, pulmonary hypertension and lung transplant.